Suzuki SX4

 The Suzuki SX4 is a subcompact car and crossover produced by Japanese automaker Suzuki since 2006.
-A successor of the Aerio tall hatchback and sedan, the first-generation model was available as a hatchback and sedan, with the former available in both front- and four-wheel drive and as a rebadged version in Europe called the Fiat Sedici.
+A successor of the Aerio tall hatchback and sedan, the first-generation model was available as a hatchback and sedan, with the former available in both front- and four-wheel drive.
+In Europe, it was sold alongside a rebadged version called the Fiat Sedici.

 In 2013, the second generation was launched, called Suzuki SX4 S-Cross (or Suzuki S-Cross in India)— now exclusively a subcompact crossover SUV.
 The first- and second-generation SX4s sold alongside one another until 2014.
 The SX4 sedan was replaced with the Suzuki Ciaz.
 The third-generation model was introduced in 2021 as a heavily modified version of the previous model and was only produced in Hungary for the European market.
 For the Indian market, the S-Cross was replaced by the taller Grand Vitara.

 The SX4 is an abbreviation of "Sports X-over 4 Seasons".
 The SX4 designation was previously used by American Motors Corporation (AMC) from the 1981 through 1983 model years for a sporty liftback model in its line of all-wheel-drive AMC Eagle passenger cars.
 While the "S-Cross" suffix is an abbreviation of Smart Crossover.